Decoding Sciatica - Your Path to Pain Relief!

 3. Stretching

 Stretching will minimize lower back pain by reducing pinching on your sciatica nerve and working your muscles.
 The simple stretches you do will strengthen your core muscles and prevent sciatica flare-ups.
-Some of the stretches include:

 • Sitting pigeon pose